KSHITIJBITHEL/kshitijbithel.github.io/_projects/1_project.md

     * Localisation using fusion of 2 perpendicular single point lidars and an IMU
     * PID based path tracking
     * Fuzzy based velocity controller
-    * Capacitance based slosh meeasurement
+    * Capacitance based slosh measurement
 * Modelled the hardware AGV prototype using simple pendulum analogy
     * Estimated the parameters using translational excitation and quick stop strategy
 * Used the estimated model implement 2nd order Sliding mode controller using Super Twisting Algorithm on the hardware.